paudel-arjun/word-embedding/word_embedding.md

     ## 3     2 Who is a good boy
     ## 4     2 This is a hot summer month

+We first tokenize the text and format it in a tidy fashion, i.e. one token per row.
+`unnest_tokens` from **tidytext** is the go to function for this.

 ``` r
 tidy_dt <- dt %>%
   unnest_tokens(word, text)